DANIEL PINCHEIRA-DONOSO - HOMEPAGE

 Daniel Pincheira-Donoso

-Senior Lecturer in Evolutionary Biology & Macroecology at Queen's University Belfast (UK).
+Associate Professor of Evolutionary Biology & Global Change at Queen's University Belfast (UK).
 His research is concerned with the role of natural selection as the fundamental driver of evolutionary change that leads to the origin, adaptation and extinctions of species, with the aim of understanding the global organisation of biodiversity, its responses to climate change and the implementation of actions for their conservation.
 His publications have appeared in a range of leading scientific journals, and have received widespread attention from the media globally.
 He has also authored and participated in different books about zoology and evolutionary biology.

 Daniel has been elected Fellow of the Linnean Society of London (2017), is a Fellow of the British Higher Education Academy (2012), and is the recipient of the 2018 Philippi Medal for Science and of a Honorary Fellowship (2021) both awarded by the National Museum of Natural History of Chile.
 Since 2019, he holds a Visiting Professorship in Evolutionary Biology at the Universidad de La Serena (Chile).
 He is an Associate Editor for Global Ecology and Biogeography.